-While Croatia is a land of fabulous seafood, don’t miss the traditional peka, a hearty and slow-cooked dish of vegetables and meat with plenty of herbs, all slow-cooked in a domed metal pan set over a fire.
+While Croatia is a land of fabulous seafood, don’t miss the traditional peka, a hearty dish of vegetables, fall-off-the-bone meat, and plenty of herbs, all slow-cooked in a domed metal pan set over a fire.
 Konoba Dubrava, five minutes’ drive from Dubrovnik’s Old Town, serves a particularly fine version.
 It takes several hours to prepare, so make sure you pre-order at least 12 hours in advance.

 What to See and Do

-In late April, May, September, and the first half of October, you have nice weather, the crowds aren’t there, and prices are a little lower than at the height of summer.
+Late April, May, September, and the first half of October have good weather, fewer tourists, and lower hotel prices than at the height of summer.

-From the top of Srd Hill in Dubrovnik in the early morning or at sunset, to capture the postcard views of the Old Town’s red roofs, white walls, and the azure waters of the Adriatic.
+A shot from the top of Dubrovnik’s Srd Hill, in the early morning or at sunset, captures the postcard views of the Old Town’s red roofs and white walls, and the azure waters of the Adriatic.
 You can hike or take a cable car to the summit.

 It’s easy to drive around Croatia, but parking can be a challenge, especially in summer.
 Come prepared with the excellent PayDo app, which covers parking in 77 Croatian cities.